Dathasai1234/Personal-Notes/Archive/Presentations/Presentation-2/NAT gw Availability zones.md

 ## Zonal NAT gateway resource for each zone in a region to create zone-resiliency

  - when a virtual machine instance using a NAT gateway resource is in the same zone as the NAT gateway resource and its public IP addresses.
- - The pattern you want to use for zone isolation is creating a *"zonal stack"* per availability zone.
+ - The pattern you want to use for zone isolation is creating a #NAT/zonal-stack per availability zone.
- - This #zonal_stack consists of virtual machine instances, a NAT gateway resource with public IP addresses or prefix on a subnet all in the same zone.
+ - This #NAT/zonal_stack consists of virtual machine instances, a NAT gateway resource with public IP addresses or prefix on a subnet all in the same zone.

 ![[Pasted image 20240109125012.png | 300]]